L

 NB: These were their bios at the time of their presentation.
 Some of the speakers have since changed positions.

 Dr. Alex Ketchum is the founder and organizer of The Feminist and Accessible Publishing, Communications, and Technologies Speaker and Workshop Series and is the Director of the Just Feminist Tech and Scholarship Lab.
-Since 2018, she has been the Faculty Lecturer of the Institute for Gender, Sexuality, and Feminist Studies at McGill University.
+Ketchum is an Assistant Professor at the Institute for Gender, Sexuality, and Feminist Studies of McGill University (IGSF).
+From July 2018- August 2023, she was the Faculty Lecturer of the IGSF.
 In addition to her research on feminist communications, technology, and consumption, she is co-founder and editor of The Historical Cooking Project (historicalcookingproject.com), a website dedicated to food history scholarship and formerly co-led Food, Feminism, and Fermentation.
 She presently manages 6 websites that make academic research accessible to the public for free.
 For a full list of her publications, go to alexketchum.ca.
-She is also the author of the book Engage in Public Scholarship: Feminist and Accessible Communication (2022).
-Ketchum will lead a 2-hour workshop on public facing scholarship and website design.
-She will work with participants to begin building their own websites to make their research results accessible to the public.
+She is also the author of the book Engage in Public Scholarship: Feminist and Accessible Communication (2022) and Ingredients for Revolution: A History of American Feminist Restaurants, Cafes, and Coffeehouses.
+Ketchum led a 2-hour workshop on public facing scholarship and website design.
+She worked with participants to begin building their own websites to make their research results accessible to the public.

 Dr. Moya Bailey is Associate Professor of Communications at Northwestern University.
 She is the digital alchemist for the Octavia E. Butler Legacy Network and an MLK Visiting Scholar at MIT.
 She is the author of Misogynoir Transformed: Black Women's Digital Resistance (2021, NYU Press).